elastic/apm/specs/agents/tracing-spans.md

 - Add a denylist of span `type` and/or `subtype` to identify exit spans of which underlying protocol supports context propagation by default.
 For example, such list could contain `type == storage, subtype == s3`, preventing context propagation at S3 queries, even though those rely on HTTP/S.
 - Add a list of child IDs to compressed exit spans that can be used when looking up `parent.id` of downstream transactions.

+### Span lifetime

+In the common case we expect spans to start and end within the lifetime of their parent and their transaction.
+However, agents SHOULD support spans starting and/or ending *after* their parent has ended and after their transaction has ended.

+This may result in [transaction `span_count` values](handling-huge-traces/tracing-spans-limit.md#span-count) being low.
+Agents do not need to wait for children to end before reporting a parent.